bu-icsg/dana/README.md

 The ARM core running Linux has a default IP address of 192.168.1.5.
 Use `scp` to copy over whatever you need.
 You will likely need to update the front end server and the front end server shared library.
 Additionally, you'll need to replace to old proxy kernel with out patched version.

-From there, you can run your strict software or X-FILES/DANA accelerated neural network workloads, e.g., you can run the same C++ emulation example from above, just a whole lot faster:
+From there, you can run your strict software or DANA accelerated neural network workloads, e.g., you can run the same C++ emulation example from above, just a whole lot faster:
 ```
 $ ./fesvr-zynq [pk (optional)] [binary]
 ```